tinyredinc/paperhub/poisson_binomial_cdf/poisson_binomial_cdf.md

 ## Background
-In the badminton signup chatroom, there is a participant limit of 14.
-Anyone signing up after that limit enters a waiting list.
+In the badminton signup chatroom, there is a participant limit of N. Anyone signing up after that limit enters a waiting list.
 If earlier participants drop out, waiting list members may move into the valid list.
 However, each participant has a personal dropout probability based on historical data.

 Thus, the **admission probability** of a waiting-list participant depends on the distribution of how many earlier players drop out.